 Transient expression: An expression strategy in which plants are infiltrated with Agrobacterium tumefaciens carrying an expression construct as a T-DNA.
 Many cells are initially transfected with the T-DNA but are not stably transformed.
 The genes carried by the episomal T-DNA are expressed for a short time (days) before degradation.

 VLP: virus-like particle – a structure which is identical or near identical to a virus but lacks the original genome rendering it unable to replicate.
-VLPs based on plant viruses can be produced by expressing the capsid proteins in plants because the ability to assemble virus particles is, in many species, dependent on the proteins but not the nucleic acid
+VLPs based on plant viruses can be produced by expressing the capsid proteins in plants because the ability to assemble virus particles is, in many species, dependent on the proteins but not the nucleic acid.

 Abstract